particle-iot/device-os/README.md

 ### What to edit and what not to edit?

-The main user code sits in the application.cpp file under firmware/wiring/src/ folder.
+The main user code sits in the application.cpp file under firmware/main/src/ folder.
 Unless you know what you are doing, refrain yourself from making changes to any other files.

-After you are done editing the files, you can rebuild the repository by running the `make` command in the `firmware/wiring/build` directory.
-If you have made changes to the other two repositories, make automatically determines which files need to be rebuilt and builds them for you.
+After you are done editing the files, you can rebuild the repository by running the `make` command in the `firmware/main/` directory.
+If you have made changes to any of the other directories, make automatically determines which files need to be rebuilt and builds them for you.

 ## 4. Flash It!